khusmann/interlacer/README.md

 ## Known Issues

-Large dataframes (many columns & rows) run slowly with interlacer.
+Large data frames (many columns & rows) run slowly with interlacer.
 This is because the current implementation is written entirely in R. There are a few key places (noted in the source) that would extremely benefit from a native implementation, and make the library much more snappy.